aws/aws-fpga/sdk/README.md

 The [SDK management directory](./management) contains the [Amazon FPGA Image (AFI) Management Tools](./management/fpga_image_tools/README.md).

+**NOTE:** This SDK is designed and testing for Linux environments only.

 # Quick Start

 ## Using an AFI on EC2 F1